The 10 best payment methods to sell/buy luxury watches

 In today’s digital age there are many payment methods and more likely will be even more soon.
-You should know the pros and cons of each because each payment method can impact your wallet while selling/buying a watch.
+You should know the pros and cons of each because each payment method can impact your wallet while selling/buying a luxury watch.
 We will discuss the ten most known various payments methods.
 We will talk about wire transfer, websites as well as app for your best friend you never leave behind, your Cell phone:)

 As we know, cash is king.
 Accepting cash for your watch is the safest way to receive payment for your watch.
 The risk you might experience is potential currency counterfeit.